TritonDataCenter/java-manta/QUICKSTART.md

 ### Running java-manta (i.e. running code)

 The path forward depends on whether or not your change is integrated into master yet.
-If you have not yet merged your change into master and  job can be used to check a branch against the test suite.
+If you have not yet merged your change into master the `java-manta branch verify` job on Joyent's Jenkins deployment can be used to check a branch against the test suite.
 In the past it’s been pointed at branches under a fork (by manually changing the remote repo) and used to run `mvn verify` before merging a PR into master.

-If your change is already integrated into master see [TESTING.md](https://github.com/joyent/java-manta/blob/master/TESTING.md) in java-manta has high-level notes about running the test suite.
+If your change is already integrated into master see [TESTING.md](https://github.com/joyent/java-manta/blob/master/TESTING.md) the standard jobs referenced in the java-manta test and release internal documentation can be run and will use `master` by default.

 ## Setup